Metynnis hypsauchen

-Metynnis hypsauchen is a species of serrasalmid found in Amazon and Paraguay river basins, as well as rivers of the Guiana Shield.
+Metynnis hypsauchen is a species of freshwater ray-finned fishes belonging to the family Serrasalmidae, which includes the pacus, piranhas and related fishes.
+This fish is found in Amazon and Paraguay River basins, as well as rivers of the Guiana Shield.
 It is one of the fish known as the "silver dollar" in the aquarium trade.
 It has frequently been confused with the very similar M. argenteus.
 It reaches a length of 15 cm.